Disruption of Supernovae and would-be "Direct Collapsars": Distance effects in pulsars, GRBs, and AGN jets

 An interesting possibility is the observation of Crab-like optical pulsars at great distances.
 Calculating $R_{\mathrm{LC}} \times (R-1/R)$ for a 25 Hz pulsar which produces a sharp pulse by pushing material through a typical observer inclination-determined $R$ of $2/\sqrt{3} = 1.155$, or $60^{\circ}$ (30$^{\circ}$ off the rotational plane), gives a scaling length for $\varepsilon$ of 551 km.
 It takes $5.6 \times 10^{10}$ of these to make just one parsec.
-Thus $\varepsilon$ is $30^{\circ}/(5.6 \times 10^{10}) = 9.3 \times 10^{-12}$ radians, and $\delta = 7 \times 10^{-17}$ radians, or a whopping 1.3 $\mathrm{\AA}$ at $R_{\mathrm{LC}}$, or 4.3$\times 10^{-19}$ s.
+Thus $\varepsilon$ is $30^{\circ}/(5.6 \times 10^{10}) = 9.3 \times 10^{-12}$ radians, and $\delta = 7 \times 10^{-17}$ radians, or a whopping 1.3 $\mathrm{\AA}$ at $R_{\mathrm{LC}}$, or $4.3 \times 10^{-19}$ s.
 At this point, quantum effects may take over for all emission wavelengths longer than very soft X-rays, including the radio through the ultraviolet.

-If a rotating, magnetized body can drag its magnetic field supraluminally across plasma, so can an orbiting, magnetized body, near a/the supermassive black hole in an AGN, and certainly any orbiting binary system.
-The focused radiation, which first moves in the Z direction (recall that $Z = \sqrt{R^2 - 1} \sqrt{X^2 - 1 + 1/R^2}, ~\mathrm{for}~X = \sqrt{1 - 1/R^2}~+ $ `a small value,' starts completely vertically) is ideal for forming jets perpendicular to the orbital plane/thin accretion disk.
+If a rotating, magnetized body can drag its magnetic field supraluminally across plasma, so can an orbiting, magnetized body, near the supermassive black hole in an AGN, and certainly any orbiting binary system.
+The focused radiation, which first moves in the Z direction (recall that $Z = \pm \sqrt{R^2 - 1} \sqrt{X^2 - 1 + 1/R^2}, ~\mathrm{for}~X = \sqrt{1 - 1/R^2}~+ $ `a small value,' starts completely vertically) is ideal for forming jets perpendicular to the orbital plane/thin accretion disk.
 Such jets will not be nearly as highly collimated as pulsar-driven jets, but the observational constraints only demand 1 part in 100 collimation (and the occasional magnetic field line advected into the jet from material in the accretion disk).

 Since magnetic field lines can not thread into uncharged black holes, they must somehow adjust when two of them are co-orbiting prior to merging, in a manner that ordinary matter can not mimic.
-Thus it is possible that this situation will also result magnetic fields moving supraluminally across matter, whose excitations may drive strong jets perpendicular to any surrounding, large accretion disks.
-This process may have caused the strong jets visible near M87 and within the Seyfert 2 galaxies in NGC 5128 (Centaurus A) and Cygnus A clusters, and Hercules A.
+Thus it is possible that this situation will also result in magnetic fields moving supraluminally across matter, whose excitations may drive strong jets perpendicular to any surrounding, large accretion disks.
+This process may have caused the strong jets visible near M87 and within the Seyfert 2 galaxies inNGC 5128 (Centaurus A), and Cygnus A clusters, as well as Hercules A.

 At the same time, an extragalactic black hole acquisition within M87, and Centaurus, Cygnus, and Hercules A, would also have taken any objects, which previously had been quietly orbiting either black hole, and scattered them to the four winds.
 There is also the systematic difference in the velocities of the nearby companion star populations left over from the merger of two host galaxies containing the black holes, as well as the kinetic energy deposited by either black hole due to dynamical friction.
 All of these effects would result in a mass estimate exaggerated by a factor of thousands.
 It is possible that all such estimates for black holes, in the billions of solar masses, have been the result of companion black hole acquisition.
 The strong linear relation\cite{M98} between host galaxy mass and the misattributed, virial black hole mass follows trivially.